-First, you understand how your visitors interact with your website and products; examine what they’re looking for and how they do the search.
+First, you understand how your visitors interact with your website and products; examine what they’re looking for and how they search.
 Then you can map out the entire client journey to see what your online store is missing: a better checkout experience, work with abandoned carts, etc.

 By employing the insights from the analytics, you can optimize your chatbots, create better-customized discount offers based on individual preferences, and strengthen the connection with loyal clients with well-timed campaigns explicitly designed for them.

 Moreover, Shopify data analytics lets companies see which channel works best.
 You can understand what should be done to polish customer experience, engagement, and satisfaction with analytics.